juliamp22/yumi_motion/README.md

 - yumi_sinus.cpp: Is a node made to move arms as a sinus.
 There is an option to start from the actual position of the robot or, from an random initial position predefined

-- yumi_dial.cpp: It is the node created to move the robot as dialbox sais.
+- yumi_dial_real.cpp:  It is the node created to move the robot as dialbox sais.
   Joints are going to be defined by dialbox with the following distribution:

 				--------------------------